Home / Toolbox Talks / Working Safely Near Welding Toolbox Talk

 Working Safely Near Welding in Construction: Avoiding Burns, Arc Flash, and Toxic Fumes

 Welding is a critical part of construction, but it comes with serious risks for both welders and nearby workers.
 Each year, over 500,000 welding-related injuries and illnesses are reported, according to the Occupational Safety and Health Administration.
-The extreme heat, intense light, flying sparks, and hazardous fumes created by welding operations can lead to burns, eye injuries, and respiratory issues if proper safety measures aren’t followed.
+The extreme heat, intense light, flying sparks, and hazardous welding fumes created by welding operations can lead to burns, eye injuries, and respiratory issues if proper safety measures aren’t followed.

 Common Hazards of Working Around Welding